aboutcode-org/scancode.io/docs/tutorial-3.rst

     pipeline in one operation, the process may take few minutes before it completes.

-The previous screenshot shows the ScanCode.io home screen with the new "alpine" project and other existing projects.
+The previous screenshot shows the ScanCode.io home screen with the new "alpine-httpie" project and other existing projects.
 The home screen also shows a summary of the number of **Packages**, **Code Resources**, and **Errors**—if any—discovered during the scan process.
 It also contains any **Pipelines** used and their execution status, i.e.:

  - **Not started**
  - **Queued**